The Math Department has required writeups of multistep, nonstandard

 Exposition is a skill which can be learned.
-The comments on your work are
+Comments on your work are

 intended to help this process.

-While you are encouraged to discuss the problem with other students
+While I encourage you to discuss the problem with other students and

-written work you hand in must be your own.
-Please acknowledge any
+with me, the written work you hand in must be your own.
+Please

 writeups will be at most a page or two long.